 - Charitable Remainder Unitrust – can be established with any type of assets, including business assets.
 The donor retains the right to receive payments for life or for a specified number of years based upon a fixed percentage of the principal, revalued annually.

 - Charitable Remainder Annuity Trust – An annuity trust is similar to a unitrust except that it pays a fixed dollar amount each year.
 The payment remains the same throughout the term of the trust and does not fluctuate with market value.

 After the lifetime or the fixed term, the assets of the trust go to the Holden Arboretum or Cleveland Botanical Garden and/or other charities of your choice.

 - A partial charitable income tax deduction

 - Potential for increased income compared to other investments

 Charitable Lead Trust

 A Charitable Lead Trust is an excellent way to transfer assets to heirs at a reduced transfer tax rate.
-With this type of trust, Holden Forests & Gardens is the recipient of the income stream from the trust for a specified term, after which the trust assets pass to the remainder beneficiary, most often the heirs.
+With this type of trust, the Cleveland Botanical Garden or Holden Arboretum is the recipient of the income stream from the trust for a specified term, after which the trust assets pass to the remainder beneficiary, most often the donor’s heirs.